 - F.5.1 The definitions of money laundering, criminal property and criminal conduct are very broadly drawn.
-See section 2 of the Guidance for the scope of the offences and the property that may be covered.
-IPs should be mindful of the need to avoid the risk of being a party to a course of action that may be in breach of the Money Laundering legislation. - F.5.2 IPs must comply with the requirements relating to the reporting of suspected MLTF and consider obtaining consent where appropriate in relation to dealing with potential criminal property. - F.5.3 IPs may become aware, or may form a suspicion, that past activities of a company or individual to which they have been appointed constitute an offence under the Money Laundering legislation.
+See Chapter 2 of the Guidance for the scope of the offences and the property that may be covered.
+IPs should be mindful of the risk of being a party to a course of action that may be in breach of the UK MLTF Regime. - F.5.2 IPs must comply with the requirements relating to the reporting of suspected MLTF and consider obtaining a DAML where appropriate in relation to dealing with potential criminal property. - F.5.3 IPs may become aware, or may form a suspicion, that past activities of a company or individual to which they have been appointed constitute an offence under the UK AML Regime.
 Such knowledge or suspicion will trigger a reporting requirement.
-For detailed guidance on suspicion and reporting see section 6 of the Guidance. - F 5.4 Where an IP intends to realise assets, distribute assets (including in specie) or make any payment from an entity which they suspect include proceeds of crime, the IP should also consider whether they should submit a DAML SAR to the NCA, to obtain consent to proceed with the transaction.
-On the basis that cash is a fungible asset, any funds suspected of being proceeds of crime will taint all funds in that bank account, and therefore any distributions from that account may require consent to protect the IP from committing an offence under POCA 2002. - F.5.5 Note that the requirement to report relates to suspicion of any criminal activity resulting in proceeds regardless of who may have committed the offence or where it was committed if the conduct would have been criminal if undertaken in the UK. - F.5.6 In the absence of suspicion of fraud or dishonesty, the mere existence of a debt to HMRC will not trigger a reporting requirement.
-However where a client is deliberately delaying payment to HMRC, this could become a refusal to pay the tax due.
-IPs should refer to section 9 of the supplementary AML guidance for tax practitioners.
+For detailed guidance on suspicion and reporting see Chapter 6 of the Guidance.

+- F 5.4 Where an IP intends to realise assets, distribute assets (including in specie) or make any payment from an entity which they suspect includes proceeds of crime, the IP should also consider whether they should submit a DAML SAR to the NCA, before proceeding with the transaction.
+On the basis that cash is a fungible asset, any funds suspected of being proceeds of crime will taint all funds in that bank account, and therefore any distributions from that account may require a DAML to protect the IP from committing an offence under POCA. - F.5.5 Note that the requirement to report relates to suspicion of any criminal activity resulting in proceeds regardless of who may have committed the offence or where it was committed if the conduct would have been criminal if undertaken in the UK. - F.5.6 In the absence of suspicion of fraud or dishonesty, the mere existence of a debt to HMRC will not trigger a reporting requirement.
+However, where a client is deliberately delaying payment to HMRC, this could become a refusal to pay the tax due.
+IPs should refer to Section 9 of the supplementary AML guidance for tax practitioners.